-If you were a college student, were paying off student loans, or had a child in college in 2012, remember to check for education-related deductions and credits when you file your taxes this year.
-The IRS names several available deductions and credits related to college expenses.
+If you’re a college student, are paying off student loans, or have a child in college in 2016, be sure to look out for education-related tax deduction and credits when you file your taxes next year.
+The IRS names several available deductions and credits related to college expenses, including student loan interest.

 I’ll break down the options, so you can easily see if you’ll qualify for any of these valuable tax breaks.